active-logic/uta/Documentation/Notes/Notes.md

 # Notes

+## Testing may cause "no-export" to be set

+Could confirm that ConfigTest is unsafe; fixed

 ## Broke protecting commented and double quoted strings

 Okay this is no regression.
 It just has never been done in export mode.